SIN: Singapore Airport - Guide, Terminal map, lounges, bars & restaurants

 Open 0700-2300.
 Credit cards taken even for just one beer.

-Singapore Airport La Cave WinebarAirside, rooftop, Terminal 1.
+Singapore Airport Cactus Travellers PubAirside, rooftop, Terminal 1.

-When you get bored of the Poolside bar, there is always La Cave Bar.
-This is a gorgeous little 'hut on the roof', which few people find: to track it down, head to the cactus garden on the roof of Terminal 1.
+When you get bored of the Poolside bar, there is always the Cactus backpackers bar on the 'other' roof of the terminal.
+Replacing the old La Cave Bar at Singapore Airport, this is a gorgeous little 'hut on the roof', which few people find: to track it down, head to the cactus garden on the roof of Terminal 1.

-The only downside here is that it is quite pricey - with a decent Chardonnay setting you back about SC$15.
+The only downside here is that it is quite pricey.
 However there are some lovely seating areas, where you can admire the view.

-It is open 24 hours a day - so you can have a wine tasting at 6am if you feel like it.
+It is open 24 hours a day - so you can have a beer at 6am if you feel like it.
+In the evening there is even a live band or a guitarist.

 Open 24 hours.